Your legal rights as a worker: Where they come from

 What is an employment agreement?

-Your employment agreement sets out the terms and conditions that govern your relationship with your employer.
+Your employment agreement sets out the terms and conditions for your relationship with your employer.

 It can be either: